MetaLabs-inc/react-native-components-tracking/README.md

 };
 ```

 We show a basic example with a button but it works with any component we want to wrap.
-For example, if we want to track the event `onEndEditing` of text input we can do something like that:
+For example, if we want to track the event `onEndEditing` of text input we can do something like this:

 1. Create a generic text input component.